And greetings and welcome back, ladies and gentlemen.

 Okay.

-So I'm I'm up all in New York over the weekend, and I went to uh a dinner party Saturday night at a friend's house, which is in plain view of West Point, and uh a bunch of people looking out across the Hudson River at West Point, and one of them uh made mention, you know, this is the birthplace of the American Revolution.
+So I'm up in New York over the weekend, and I went to a dinner party Saturday night at a friend's house, which is in plain view of West Point.

-And I wonder how many people today even think about the American Revolution, how many people are taught the American Revolution?
+And I wonder how many people today even think about the American Revolution.

-And it wasn't until Dolly Madison had to run out of a burning White House with a picture of George Washington that the American people back then got serious about the threat posed by the continual presence of the British, the British had burned down the White House, and that finally got the American people all upset.
+And it wasn't until Dolly Madison had to run out of a burning White House with a picture of George Washington that the American people back then got serious about the threat posed by the continual presence of the British.

-Uh history textbooks today say the American Revolution began when Bill Clinton was elected.
+History textbooks today say the American Revolution began when Bill Clinton was elected.

 Do you think enough people care?

-And one of the one of the guests said, I believe in the total resiliency of the American the American people are fully aware of the threat that we face, and they will respond to leadership when that leadership tells them in a convincing way the the threat that we faced.
+The American people are fully aware of the threat that we face, and they will respond to leadership when that leadership tells them in a convincing way the threat that we faced.

 See, what was 9-11 if it was not a wake-up call?

-Uh Rush, we used to hear about the silent majority, and I think what I would call these folks are the not vocal plurality.
+And I think what I would call these folks are the not vocal plurality.

 Right.

-Um basically the timing of the attacks on the morning of nine eleven for many parents came after they had dropped their children off to school, and either they're on their way home or they just arrived home, they turn on the TV, they see something is terribly wrong.
+Basically, the timing of the attacks on the morning of 9-11 for many parents came after they had dropped their children off to school.

-Uh, and then they realize that oh, I've got to get to my kids, I've got to make sure that they're safe.
+And then they realize that, oh, I've got to get to my kids.

-And they face this sudden terrible decision of having more than one child at more than one school.
+And they face this sudden, terrible decision of having more than one child at more than one school.

 Which child to make sure is safe first.

-Well, uh, I guess that's the question, is that sentiment still uh prevail?
+Well, I guess that's the question.

-I saw a Washington Post poll or story, I think it was by Jim Vandeh, but I'm not I'm not sure that he was the writer.
+I think it was by Jim Van DeHey, but I'm not sure that he was the writer.

-But the headline says Republicans losing security moms, and it was about a poll.
+But the headline says, Republicans losing security moms.

-Uh if you read the whole story, it did indicate that Republicans were losing the support and trust of security moms, but that the Democrats weren't picking it up.
+If you read the whole story, it did indicate that Republicans were losing the support and trust of security moms, but that the Democrats weren't picking it up.

-Uh, and it was uh that was a problem for the Washington Post.
+And that was a problem for the Washington Post.

 I think so.